 - UPDATE: I’ve figured out a way for my Airpods to stay in my ears while I run!!
 If you tip the base slightly forward (towards your chin) rather than straight down, they stay in!
 I’ve done 20 miles in them without them falling out!

-- They’re pricey – $150.
+- They’re pricey – $150 for the older version and more for the newer ones.
 But I use them SO much that I haven’t regretted paying that once.
 The convenience of using them for phone calls alone is worth the price since I’m always multitasking (walking, folding laundry, pacing) and they’re just easier than the corded ones.
 I have, on the other hand, regretted spending money on $80 corded bluetooth earbuds that frizzed out all the time and were uncomfortable.
+Buy here!

 - I have a distinct fear of losing the Apple Airpods.
 Two days after I got them I thought I lost them in a parking lot when I got out of my car since the case had been sitting in my lap.
 I was losing my mind…but then I found them on the floorboard of my car.